JarbasHiveMind/HiveMind-community-docs/docs/protocol.md

 Before we delve into the depths of the Hivemind Protocol, let's familiarize ourselves with some key terms used within the ecosystem:

 - **Node**: A device or software client connected to the Hivemind network.
-- **Mind**: A node that actively listens for connections and provides the functionality of Mycroft-core.
+- **Mind**: A node that actively listens for connections and provides the functionality of ovos-core.
-- **Fakecroft**: A mind that imitates Mycroft-core without actually running it, potentially located within another mind in the chain or not using Mycroft-core at all.
+- **Fakecroft**: A mind that imitates ovos-core without actually running it, potentially located within another mind in the chain or not using ovos-core at all.
 - **Slave**: A mind that connects to another mind and accepts commands from it.
 - **Terminal**: A user-facing node that connects to a mind but doesn't accept connections itself.
 - **Bridge**: A node that links an external service to a mind.